jonwrobinson/corpus-iuris/README.md

 Resources for the study of Roman and canon law...

-In progress: this contains ever-changing
-[org-mode friendly](http://orgmode.org) versions of the main texts pertaining to classical Roman and canon law along with various related 'tools'.
+Think of the files associated with this project as being under continuous development: they are ever-changing, [org-mode friendly](http://orgmode.org), versions of the main texts pertaining to classical Roman and canon law along with various related 'tools'.
 Many more texts await their conversion to plain text, but this is what I know of for now.